In Association with Amazon.com

 Following a drunk night out with his friends and some pilfering ‒ he pawned his roommate's fur coat, among others ‒ Orjatsalo was forced to resign from the theater.
 To escape the scandal, he went to sea for a few months.
 He then became a staff member of the Theatre of Tampere (1904-06, 1908-10).
 Orjatsalo's breakthrough role was as the Reverend John Storm in Hal Caine's play The Christian

 Having an entrepreneurial spirit, Orjatsalo arranged his own tours.
 At Kansan Näyttämö in Helsinki he was a visiting actor (1912, 1914), but tours were financially and emotionally more rewarding than regular contracts.
 However, whatever was earned was soon spent.
 Orjatsalo's drinking (and financial losses) strained his marriage.
 With Eino Leino, who shared similar drinking habits, he toured in 1915.
-Leino saw in Orjatsalo the future of the Finnish theatre. ('Aarne Orjatsalo itsensä kuvailemana' by Eino Leino, 1916, in Orjatsalo: Taiteilija politiikan kurimuksessa by Jootarkka Pennanen, 2017, pp. 188-189)
+Leino saw in Orjatsalo the future of the Finnish theatre. ('Aarne Orjatsalo itsensä kuvailemana' by Eino Leino, 1916, in Orjatsalo: taiteilija politiikan kurimuksessa by Jootarkka Pennanen, Tampere: Sanasato Oy, 2017, pp. 188-189)

 Some of the plays with which Orjatsalo toured were not well-rehearsed.
 When Eino Leino's Carinus fell flat in Mikkeli, Orjatsalo told the audience: "We have just decided to sent Eino Leino a telegram and tell that his play was performed today in Mikkeli with a great success."
 The audience applauded enthusiastically.
 According to another anecdote an indignant tailor appeared at rehearsals one day and told: "I don't have time to run after you constantly with this unpaid bill."
 Orjatsalo asked: "When do you have time?"
 The astonished tailor said: "Next Wednesday, I guess."
 Orjatsalo said: "Well, come then next Wednesday."